Changing Culture & Being a Force for Awesome

 The Origin: Amazon and GameDay

 Jesse illustrates the framework with its first major application: Amazon’s availability program.
-He created GameDay — exercises where teams would deliberately inject large-scale faults into critical infrastructure, including powering off data centers.
+He created GameDay, exercises where teams would deliberately inject large-scale faults into critical infrastructure, including powering off data centers.
 The trick was starting small: the smallest groups of developers who were receptive, with achievable exercises, building trust and competency before scaling to full-scale disaster simulations.

-“Basically GameDay is an exercise where we injected large-scale faults into critical components of the infrastructure — in some cases pressing the big red button.”
+“Basically GameDay is an exercise where we injected large-scale faults into critical components of the infrastructure, in some cases pressing the big red button.”

 Permission and the Katrina Lesson

 Jesse closes with a story from his deployment as a task force leader during Hurricane Katrina.
 A volunteer kitchen staffed by anarchists was feeding thousands of people a day, but FEMA kept trying to shut them down because no one was “in charge.”
 The solution: make every volunteer a “site director.”
-When FEMA asked who was in charge, someone would answer “I’m a site director” — and FEMA would deliver supplies.
+When FEMA asked who was in charge, someone would answer “I’m a site director,” and FEMA would deliver supplies.

 The lesson: “Most of the time when people are saying no, what they’re really saying is, I don’t know how to say yes.”
-Jesse applied this at Amazon by typing “Master of Disaster” into a form as his job title — and it stuck.
+Jesse applied this at Amazon by typing “Master of Disaster” into a form as his job title, and it stuck.

 Jesse’s Rule

-The talk’s through-line is a single principle Jesse calls his “rule of happiness and survival”:
+The talk keeps returning to a single principle Jesse calls his “rule of happiness and survival”:

 “Don’t fight stupid.
 Focus on where you can make more awesome.”